Legal Reminders and Recommendations

-Consistent with the University's Equal Opportunity and Diversity Policy and Affirmative Action Plan, the employment process at the University of North Florida must be administered in a manner designed to meet the following specific objectives:
+Consistent with the University's Non-Discrimination, Equal Opportunity and Diversity Statement and Affirmative Action Plan, the employment process at the University of North Florida must be administered in a manner designed to meet the following specific objectives:

 It is vital that hiring officials and members of University Search Committees embrace the University's effort to create a diverse and dynamic work force, as they are the key persons, here at UNF, whose decisions actually determine the success of meeting our expected outcomes.
 Whenever possible, the composition of the Committee shall reflect the broad interests of the unit concerned, and all manner of diversity to the fullest extent possible including community representation if applicable.

 Typically, search committee members are solicited from among employees within the hiring unit or an allied unit with the knowledge of the discipline (for faculty searches) or familiarity with the administrative function (for executive/administrative searches).
 However, students and community representatives may also serve on search committees.
 Committee Chairs must hold a position equivalent to or higher than the position that is being filled.
 In all instances, committee membership shall be approved by the appropriate Vice President (or designee) and the Director of Equal Opportunity and Diversity.